KarlMeierMattern/Full-Stack/ReactJS.md

 - You can design components that accept custom arguments (properties) that change the component's behavior or what is visibly shown when it's rendered to the screen.
 - You can pass down these props from parent components to child components.
 - Note: In React, data flows down the component tree.
 This is referred to as one-way data flow.
+- Props are immutable (meaning “unchangeable”).
+- When a component needs to change its props (e.g. in response to a user interaction or new data), it will have to “ask” its parent component to pass it different props—a new object.
+- Don’t try to “change props”.
+When you need to respond to the user input (like changing the selected color), you will need to “set state”.

         function Header({ title }) {
           return <h1>{`Cool ${title}`}</h1>;